-Bear markets are the best time to optimize your investment strategies and invest the maximum you can.
-Try to put 10%-12% of your paycheck into your 401(k) every month.
+We believe bear markets are the best time to optimize your investment strategies and invest the maximum you can.
+We advise that you try to put 10%-12% of your paycheck into your 401(k) every month.
 Not only is it a great way to save money, but it lowers the amount you get taxed from paycheck to paycheck.
 For example, if you make $100,000 a year and put $10,000 into your 401(k), you will only get taxed on $90,000, not the full $100,000 – A win-win.
 If you haven’t opened a Roth IRA or regular IRA yet, now is a great time to do so.
 Next year you can contribute an extra $500.
 If you are over 50, you can contribute $7,500 in 2023.

 Pay Off Debt

 If you have cash earning close to zero in a checking or savings account at a bank, use this extra cash to pay off high-interest credit card balances.
 If possible, it is best to avoid paying double-digit interest rates.
 Additionally, if you have any adjustable-rate loans, like a home equity line or an auto loan, you could see a considerable increase in your monthly payments if your loans are set to readjust higher.
 If you have student loan debt above 6%, it may be best to pay that off too.

 Buy Dividend-Paying Stocks

 Technology and other riskier stocks were great investments when interest rates and inflation were low, but now that has changed.
 With massive inflation and interest rates up 4% in 2022, these stocks are down twice as much as dividend-paying stocks.
 The market is now favoring companies that pay dividends, and more importantly, have the cash to increase their dividends annually.
 If we have a recession in 2023, defensive sectors such as healthcare, energy, and consumer staples will be a safer place to focus your investment strategies until conditions improve.

 Buy Short-Term Bonds vs. Cash